 With a name like “pure,” you might think there’s no way you can go wrong with these stocks.
-But being a pure-play stock doesn’t mean the company enjoys pure revenue growth or pure profits, or that it’s risk-free.
-In pure-play stocks, the term “pure” has more to do with the company’s focus than with its fundamentals.
+But being a stock with a singular focus doesn’t mean the company enjoys pure revenue growth or pure profits, or that it’s risk-free.
+The term “pure” has more to do with the company’s focus than with its fundamentals.

 Investors often look for companies with diverse revenue streams.
 For example, tech investors tend to like the fact that Facebook owns dozens of subsidiaries, offering revenue streams outside of its core social network.
 The same can be said for Google and Amazon.
 If something goes wrong somewhere, these companies can build upon another area of the business to make up for losses.

-Food producer Beyond Meat is a great example of a pure-play stock.
+Food producer Beyond Meat is a great example of this type of stock.
 The company has no subsidiaries and focuses on only one line of business.
 Instead of providing food in all categories, Beyond Meat only offers plant-based food products designed to mimic the look, texture, and taste of real meat.

-The company’s singular focus has led to incredible success.
+The company’s singular focus has led to incredible success, including significant profitability and free cash flow.
 It’s given it the ability to create a product that has caught the attention of fast-food chains like Hardees, Del Taco, and Carl’s Jr. At the same time, sit-down restaurants like TGI Fridays and Denny’s have started to offer Beyond Meat alternatives to some of their most popular menu items.

 Ultimately, a pure focus on a single product or service can have its benefits.
 But it can also have its drawbacks.